ssethx24/ssethx24-intern-repo-focusbear/clean_code.md

 💡 Final Thoughts
 Clear naming is one of the most powerful clean code practices.
 Unlike formatting tools (like Prettier), naming requires human judgment — but it pays off by making your code easier to read, debug, and collaborate on.

+# Reflections on the DRY Principle

+## 🔁 What Is the DRY Principle?

+**DRY** stands for “Don’t Repeat Yourself.”
+It emphasizes avoiding redundant code by centralizing logic, data, or patterns that are used multiple times.

+Repetition in code increases the risk of bugs, makes updates harder, and clutters test readability.
+DRY code is easier to maintain and understand.

+---

+## 🔍 What Was Repetitive?

+In my unit test for the `PostViewer` component, I found the following issues:

+- The same `title` and `body` values were written in multiple places — in the mock and again in test assertions.
+- Repetitive setup logic (`getPost.mockResolvedValue(...)`) was inside the test block, even though it applied to all tests.

+---

+## 🧼 How I Refactored It

+I:
+- Defined a single `mockPost` object for reuse.
+- Used object destructuring to keep the test assertions clean.
+- Moved mock setup into a `beforeEach()` block to reduce redundancy.

+---

+## ✅ How Refactoring Helped

+- The code is **easier to read** because the intent stands out more clearly.
+- I can now **update the mock data in one place**, and the test stays consistent.
+- It's **easier to reuse** the mockPost in other tests (e.g., error handling, loading states).
+- The structure is more scalable for future additions.

+---

+## 🧠 Final Thought

+Even though the test was working, applying DRY made it more **elegant, robust, and maintainable**.
+Clean code isn’t just about what works — it’s about what lasts.